JohnCorby/VirtualRedstone/README.md

-# GravityGuild
+# VirtualRedstone
-Minecraft minigame plugin for my server
+Minecraft plugin for my server

 # Build instructions
 You don't